 Virginia has authorized its cities and counties to levy a tax not to exceed 80 percent of the state rate.
 The counties of Arlington, Fairfax, Loudoun, and Prince William, and the cities of Alexandria, Fairfax, and Falls Church levy the maximum of 80 cents per \$100 of net capital.
 The local tax is not in addition to the state tax, but rather creates a redistribution of 80 percent of the state tax to the localities.

 INCOME TAXES Corporate Franchise

 Foreign and domestic corporations and financial institutions engaging in a trade or business within the District or receiving income from District sources are subject to tax.
-The franchise tax was 9.2 percent on January 1, 2016, and was further reduced to 9.0 percent for tax year 2017, beginning on January 1, 2017.
-(The rate will be further reduced to 8.25 percent for tax year 2018).
-The minimum tax payable is \$250.
+The franchise tax has been reduced from 9.2 percent on January 1, 2016 to 8.25 percent for tax year 2018.
+The minimum tax payable is \$250 if gross receipts are less than \$1 million.
 If District gross receipts are greater than \$1 million, the minimum tax payable is \$1,000.